 Just because someone was not officially charged with drunk driving does not mean that their alcohol consumption did not contribute to the accident and your injuries.
 Even if the other driver’s BAC was below the legal limit, they may have made an error in judgment while driving, causing the accident.

 This error could be considered negligent driving, which strengthens your case in a personal injury lawsuit against the driver.
 Your DUI accident lawyer in Lafayette can advise you on how to proceed with your case if you suspect the driver who injured you was drunk at the time of the accident.

 What to Do if the Other Driver Is Drunk

 If another driver strikes your car, there are things you can do to help protect your rights.
-Even if you are no longer at the accident scene, the details you remember about how the accident happened, and the other driver’s actions immediately following the crash can help your case.
+Even if you are no longer at the accident scene, the details you remember about how the accident happened and the other driver’s actions immediately following the crash can help your case.

 Take Note of the Behaviors